 First, a thorough cleaning of the ears can help clear the discharge to help calm the irritation and remove some of the mites.
 This can be followed up in one of several ways:

-- One time treatments applied to the skin.
-These are typically used as monthly parasite control medications; a single dose usually takes care of an ear mite infection but you may consider using them monthly to prevent reinfection and control other pests.
+- One time treatments applied to the skin are typically used as monthly parasite control medications; a single dose usually takes care of an ear mite infection but you may consider using them monthly to prevent reinfection and control other pests.

-- Repeated medication treatments applied to the ear with medication
+- Repeated medication treatments applied to the ear might be required.

 - Injectable ivermectin can also be used; this is an off-label use for ear mites, and care must be taken as some breeds of dogs are sensitive to ivermectin.